552ACNS/odst/README.md

 ### -  `yarn` throws graphql error

 This could be because you've made changes to the schema and not rerun the backend.
 Serving the backend, running `yarn` again will ensure graphql schema and types will be generated properly.
+### - Webpack config errors on frontend
+Need to remove prisma references from frontend and only use the generated graphQL files.